The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

+which cancels all odd terms in $u(t)$ in eqn. \eqref{eq:volt0}.
+Including memristors in pairs thus allows the training procedure to isolate these quadratic components and learn their weights so as to approximate eqn.~\eqref{eq:2ndorder}.

-Due to the exponential decay with time of terms in the Wiener/Volterra series, we expect the system to only be able to construct nonlinear functions of the input over a relatively short time delay.
-A decreased value of $\alpha$ will integrate a longer window of the previous history into the current state, but will also lead to lower capacity due to interference from previous memories.
-As in the case of the LRC circuit, it is essential to vary the parameters of the circuits to generate linearly independent trajectories.
-This may be accomplished by varying $\alpha$ and $\beta$ (the timescales of decay/excitation for memristors), by varying the amplitude of the driving, or by introducing disorder into the structure of the circuit $\Omega_A$.
-Here we focus on what we view as the most practical option, which is varying the amplitude of the driving signal.
-In networks, memristors are driven with a proximal voltage generator that varies in amplitude from $+C$ to $-C$ in equally spaced increments, where $C$ is a constant that may be tuned.
+The $e^{-\alpha\tau}$ dependence of terms in the Wiener/Volterra series only allows a dependence on $u$ on timescales of order $\frac{1}{\alpha}$.
+A lower value of $\alpha$ will integrate a longer window of the previous history into the current state, but will also obscure the value of the input signal at any single time.
+In reservoir computing, the parameters of the circuit are randomized to generate linearly independent trajectories, which allows the training to isolate different components of the input signal.
+In memristor networks, this may be accomplished by varying $\alpha$ and $\beta$ (the timescales of decay/excitation for memristors), by varying the amplitude of the driving, or by introducing disorder into the structure of the circuit $\Omega_A$.
+We employ what we view as the most practical option, which is varying the amplitude of the driving signal.
+In networks, memristors are driven with a proximal voltage generator that varies in amplitude from $+S$ to $-S$ in equally spaced increments, where $S$ is a constant that may be tuned.

-In Figure~\ref{fig:memquadcap} we provide comparisons between reservoirs composed of LRC, Single Memristors, Paired Memristors and Memristor networks.
-While on the one hand the LRC circuit is able to reconstruct only linear transformations of the input, memristive networks have only a limited advantage over paired disconnected memristor motifs.
+In \cref{fig:memquadcap} we show the quadratic memory function $m_2(\tau_1, \tau_2) = C[u(t-\tau_1)u(t-\tau_2)]$ for reservoirs composed of LRC, single memristors, paired memristors and memristor networks as shown in \cref{fig:subcircuitreservoirs,fig:memnet}.
+As expected, while the LRC reservoir produces excellent linear reconstructions, it shows very poor ability to reconstruct quadratic functions.
+Among memristors while single memristors show clear nonlinearity, paired memrisitors are markedly better and memristor networks show only a limited advantage over separate paired memristor sub-circuits.

-While memristor reservoirs give us the ability to calculate quadratic functions of the input with high accuracy for short times, the quadratic memory capacity $\tau^{(2)}_\epsilon$ does not scale extensively as the size of the reservoir is increased.
-This can be seen from the fact that the memristor network reservoirs, which is 28 times bigger than the ``paired memristors'' reservoir, has a similar quadratic memory capacity.
-In the next section we consider hybrid reservoirs of memristor and LRC components which do demonstrate this scaling.
+While memristor reservoirs give us the ability to calculate quadratic functions of the input with high accuracy for short times, the total quadratic memory $\tau^{(2)}_\epsilon$ does not scale extensively as the size of the reservoir is increased.
+This can be seen from the fact that the memristor network reservoir, which is 28 times bigger than the ``paired memristors'' reservoir, has a similar total quadratic memory.
+In the next section we consider hybrid reservoirs of memristor and LRC components, which do demonstrate extensive scaling.